 MANAGEMENT DISCUSSION AND ANALYSIS

-Coromandel is a flagship Company of the Murugappa Group and is a subsidiary of EIDParry (India) Limited which holds 62.59% of the equity share capital in the Company.
-TheCompany is engaged in the business of Farm Inputs comprising of Fertilisers, CropProtection, Speciality Nutrients and Organic compost.
-The Company is also engaged inrural retail business in the states of Andhra Pradesh and Karnataka through a chain of 600+ retail outlets set up in various parts of these States.
-The Company has 6 manufacturingfacilities located in Andhra Pradesh (AP), Tamil Nadu (TN), Gujarat (GJ) and Jammu & Kashmir (J&K).
-The Company's products are marketed all over the Country through an extensive network ofdealers and its own retail outlets.
+Coromandel is a flagship Company of the Murugappa Group and is a subsidiary of EIDParry (India) Limited (EIDP) which holds 62.56% of the equity share capital in theCompany.
+The Company is engaged in the business of Farm Inputs comprising of Fertilisers,Crop protection, Specialty Nutrients and Organic compost.
+The Company is also engaged inrural retail business in the States of Andhra Pradesh and Karnataka through a chain of690+ retail centers set up in various parts of these States.
+The Company has 14manufacturing facilities located in Andhra Pradesh, Tamil Nadu, Karnataka, Maharashtra,Madhya Pradesh, Uttar Pradesh, Rajasthan, Gujarat and Jammu & Kashmir including the 7locations for SSP production acquired as part of the Liberty acquisition.
+TheCompanys products are marketed all over the Country through an extensive network ofdealers and its own retail centers.

-The Company has following subsidiaries and joint ventures for its various businessinitiatives.
+The Company has following subsidiaries and joint ventures for its various businessinitiatives :

 Sabero Organics Gujarat Limited, India

 Coromandel SQM (India) Pvt Ltd